lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ## Known Bugs

 1. Self-cast abilities which are auto-castable are self-casted when the auto-cast hotkey is pressed.
-Only affects Ogre Magi, Lich, and neutral troll priest.
+Only affects Ogre Magi, Lich, and neutral troll priests.
 This is a **Valve bug**.

 ## Frequently Asked Questions